merlinkv/MegaDuino/README.md

 11-04-2020 - MegaDuino 2.8

 * Jumpers added to allow selection of signal gain.
-Now it is possible to select between 50 and 200.
+Now it's possible to select between 50 and 200.

 Links: